 More than 20 years ago, two sisters Pat Petznick and Beverly Stewart founded Fresh Start Women’s Foundation.
 Even as young teens, Pat and Beverly wanted to help women, who like their grandmother, suddenly became the sole support of their families.
 Over the years, the Arizona natives became ardent community activists on behalf of women.

 In 1992, Pat and Beverly were in a position to personally and professionally reach out to women in need and initially offered a day of pampering each month at the salon they co-owned, inviting 20 women from shelters and other social service agencies to boost their confidence and self-esteem.
-The initiative grew to include an amazing agenda of self-improvement and career enhancing classes, seminars, workshops, and resources which are outlined in detail in their catalog (available online and in hard copy versions).
+The initiative grew to include an amazing agenda of self-improvement and career enhancing classes, seminars, workshops, and resources.

 The Jewell McFarland Lewis Fresh Start Women’s Resource Center’s unique empowerment model offers a variety of programs and services designed to holistically improve the lives of women in our community.
 Today, Fresh Start continues to serve thousands of women each year.